 There are 12 unique College Houses on campus, each offering different room types, amenities, programs and activities that are designed to enhance students' academic and social lives at Penn.
 All of the College Houses have live-in faculty members and professional and student staff.

 Exchange students can live in any of the Four-Year or Upperclass communities.
 There are two major categories within the Four-Year and Upperclass College Houses: high-rises and low-rises.
 High-rises are 24-story buildings that are similar to apartment-style living - each unit has a private bath and many have private bedrooms and kitchens.
 Low-rises have fewer floors and most rooms are suites with private bedrooms, bathrooms and common spaces.
 Traditional residence halls feature mostly single or double rooms with shared bathrooms and lounges.
 Each room type has a different cost, so it is important to consider our rent schedule when selecting your room preferences.

 Application Process and Deadlines

-Before entering your housing preferences, please review the information on Penn’s College Houses and Sansom Place and the rent schedule.
+Before entering your housing preferences, please review the information on Penn’s College Houses and the rent schedule.
 Housing preferences will be considered in the assignment process, but cannot be guaranteed as returning Penn students have already been assigned rooms and spaces are limited.
 Because of the large demand for high-rise apartments with private bedrooms, it is strongly recommended that students also include preferences in the low-rise buildings.
 Some room types may not be available to select on the preference form due to a limited number of rooms.

 For those who will be at Penn for the entire academic year, be aware that our College Houses close between semesters with the exception of Harnwell, Harrison, Rodin, and Sansom Place East and West.
 Students living in the College Houses that close must make their own arrangements for housing during winter break.